 I’m hoping that the amateur voice of this blog fills a void in how you think about the game of golf in a way that no other golf blog does.

-I discovered golf in my forties on an August day almost 20 years ago.
+I discovered golf in my forties on an August day at a golf resort.
 Friends loaned me a used iron set of Lee Trevino clubs and invited me to be the fourth in their group.
 I had never taken a lesson, seen a scorecard or ever swung a club on a golf course.
 While unable to recall most of my first round, I know that before I reached the 18th that day I had become engrossed in the game — so much so, my friends had to almost drag me off the last green.
 I didn’t want the round to end.

 I went through a transformation since that first day.
 I took golf lessons from PGA Golf Instructors who taught me the mantra of “good fundamentals”, without which my golfing days may have been short-lived, because anyone who plays at any level knows not only how exhilarating but also how frustrating and humbling the game can be.